surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.3.5
 Stable Tag: 4.2.0

-Creates complete meta tags + Schema markup from your content for Social Sharing, Google Rich Cards (SEO), Knowledge Graph, Pinterest Rich Pins & more.
+Complete meta tags + Schema markup FROM YOUR CONTENT for Social Sharing, Google Rich Cards (SEO), Knowledge Graph, Pinterest Rich Pins and more.

 == Description ==